-The figures for the largest companies operating in the dairy industry49 are even more astronomical.
+The figures for the largest companies operating in the dairy industry are even more astronomical.
 Data for the five companies surveyed shows that cash dividend payouts in 2020-21 were in the region of \$21.4 billion, and shares repurchased (for which we have transparent data) totalled just under \$15.2 billion, giving a total of \$36.6 billion worth of profit transferred back to shareholders.
 Adding together these figures gives some idea of the scale of this transfer of wealth.
 In the financial years 2020-21, the companies in Greenpeace International's study (which comprise only a slice of the market) delivered around \$53.5 billion to shareholders, and these profits continue to rise.
-To put this into context, in December of last year, the UN estimated that the amount needed in 2023 to feed 230 million of the world's most vulnerable people is \$51.5 billion.50 estimated that the amount needed in 2023 to feed 230 million of the world's most vulnerable people is
+To put this into context, in December of last year, the UN estimated that the amount needed in 2023 to feed 230 million of the world's most vulnerable people is \$51.5 billion.

-\$51.5 billion."47
+\$51.5 billion."